14 Top Attractions & Things to Do in the Outer Banks, NC

 While you are on Roanoke Island, stop for lunch at O'Neal's Sea Harvest, where you can taste seafood fresh from the boat.
 O'Neal's supplies seafood to local restaurants but has a small dine-in area where you can try a mahi-mahi basket and maybe even see vessels arrive out back to unload their catch of the day.

 Address: 374 Airport Road, Manteo, North Carolina

-11. Chicamacomico Life-Saving Station Historic Site
+12. Chicamacomico Life-Saving Station Historic Site

 The life-saving station was one of 271 around the country, created in 1871 with a single mission to search for and save seafarers in distress.
 This form of maritime rescue was eventually replaced by the Coast Guard when helicopters made ocean rescue easier than manual rescue by boat.

 It is now one of the only such life-saving stations that remain standing and the only one in North Carolina that operates as an educational museum.
 The best time to visit is on a Thursday at 2pm to experience a life-saving drill demonstration.

 Address: 23645 NC Highway 12, Rodanthe, North Carolina

-12. Graveyard of the Atlantic Museum
+13. Tour the Graveyard of the Atlantic Museum

 Just off the coast of the Outer Banks were thousands of shipwrecks over the centuries, and the Graveyard of the Atlantic Museum eloquently tells the stories of what happened to some of them.
 The museum displays artifacts from more than 2,000 shipwrecks off the North Carolina coast.
 Exhibits cover topics like ghost ships and piracy.